Schedule a free consultation

 If you or someone you love faces charges for possessing a Fake ID, you need skilled legal guidance.
 While possessing a fake ID can sometimes be a misdemeanor charge, the facts and circumstances could lead to a felony charge or multiple misdemeanor charges.
 You need a skilled criminal defense attorney to guide you through the criminal justice system and ensure the best possible outcome.
 It's important to remember that you are innocent until proven guilty, and an experienced Texas criminal defense lawyer can help.
 The consequences of a criminal conviction can be expensive and long-lasting.

 Attorney Doug Murphy is skilled in resolving complex criminal cases.
 He is one of only two Texas attorneys who are Board Certified in both Criminal Defense Law and DWI Defense.
 US News and World Report has named Doug Murphy a Best Lawyer in America for Houston.
 He has the experience in litigation, defense, and negotiation to help resolve your case.
-Call the Doug Murphy Law Firm, P.C. today at 713-229-8333 or contact Doug Murphy online.
+Call the Murphy & McKinney Law Firm, P.C. today at 713-229-8333 or contact Doug Murphy online.

 Back to Top